Sign up now!

-First aid support will be available.
-If assistance is needed during the race, participants should speak to volunteers or medical staff who will be placed along the route at every second Refuelling Station (approx. every 10km).
-A medical team will also be following behind the Catcher Car and located at the Event Hub.
+First aid support will be available – there will be a medical team at the Event Hub.
+If you need assistance during the race, please speak to volunteers or medical staff who will be placed along the route at designated refuelling station (approx. every 10km).
+A medical team will also be following behind the Catcher Car.

-Lost and Found will be located at the ‘INFORMATION’ tent at the Event Hub.
-This tent is also the best place for participants to set up a ‘meeting point’ with their friends and family after the run.
+Will be located at the ‘INFORMATION’ tent on Patterson Reserve, this also the best place to set up a ‘meeting point’ with your friends and family after the run.

-Refuelling Stations will be located on a participant’s right-hand side, at approximately every 5KM along the course.
-Due to the nature of the course on Monash Freeway, Refuelling Stations are only placed in safe locations.
-Therefore, Refuelling Stations are not exactly 5KM apart.
-For example, the first Refuelling Station is at 7KM, the second Refuelling Stations is at 12KM and the third Refuelling Stations is at 16KM.
+Stations will be located on runners’ right-hand side, at approximately every 5KM along the course.
+Due to the nature of the course on Monash Freeway, stations are only placed in safe locations.
+Therefore, stations are not exactly 5 KM apart.
+For example, the first refuelling station is at 7KM, the second refuelling station is at 12KM and the third refuelling station is at 16KM.

 There will be volunteers and cyclists alerting all participants of the Catcher Car approaching.
-When alerted, participants must move to the RIGHT, so there is enough space for the Catcher Car to pass them safely.
-Participants should not step off course or outside the marked perimeter – the course is designed to accommodate the Catcher Car and participants.
-When the freeway is reduced to only two lanes, participants will be required to, where possible, run in single file, using the continuous white line as a guide.
-This will allow all other operations to continue safely while not interfering with a participant’s run.
-Participants that do not move over will risk disqualification.
+When alerted, please move to the RIGHT, so there is enough space for the car to pass you safely.
+Do not step off course or outside the marked perimeter – the course is designed to accommodate the Catcher Car and participants.
+When the freeway is reduced to only two lanes, you will be required to, where possible, run in single file, using the continuous white line as your guide.
+This will allow all other operations to continue safely while not interfering with your run.
+If you do not move over, you will risk disqualification.

-Participants must be alert and listen to all instructions.
+Please be alert and listen to all instructions.

-Participants should not wear headphones.
+Please do not wear headphones.